 Shared equity basics

-Typically, they allow you to combine a small deposit with a lower than average mortgage size by providing you with an ‘equity loan’ that covers a percentage of the property’s value.
+Typically, they allow you to combine a small deposit with a lower than average mortgage size by providing you with an ‘equity loan’, covering a percentage of the property’s value.

 The Partnership Mortgage

 As with the schemes described above, the ‘Partnership Mortgage’, launched in October 2012, combines a traditional mortgage with an interest-free loan.

 - It’s available for remortgages as well as for first time buyers and home movers.

 - When you sell your home or repay the loan, you repay not only the interest free loan but also a share of the increase in overall value of your home since you took out the mortgage.

 Note that the term ‘partnership’ as used for this product does not have any business relationship connotations.